AnotherSkye2/invisibits/README.md

 **And you're all good to go!**
 ## Usage
-To use the application, run `python3 invisibits.py` and follow the link in the terminal. (http://localhost:8001)
+To use the application, run `python3 src` and follow the link in the terminal. (http://localhost:8001)